FemeniasM/ExplorATE_vignette/index.md

 -s path/to/salmon -f genome_dm.fa -g geneModel_dm.gtf -r RM_gen_dm.out \\
 -e pe -l reads/ -t trme_dm.fa -u RM_trme_dm.fa -o out_dm_tr
 ```
-Next, the user must import the Salmon estimates into the R environment and will be able to perform the differential expression analyzes as shown in section [2.3](#t2.3)
+Next, the user must import the Salmon estimates into the R environment and will be able to perform the differential expression analyzes as shown in section [4.4](#t4.4)

-## 3. Analysis with non-model organisms {#t2}
+## 4. Analysis with non-model organisms {#t4}
-### 3.1 Obtaining the data set {#t3.1}
+### 4.1 Obtaining the data set {#t4.1}
 We will analyze the data set for *Liolaemus parthenos*, the only parthenogenetic lizard of the entire Pleurodonta (Iguanidae) clade.
 The FASTQ files are available from Gene Expression Omnibus (accession no.`GSE173261`).
 However in this vignette, we will use a data set with FASTQ files randomly sampled from the original file in order to reduce library sizes and generate replicates for differential expression analysis.
-Similarly, we randomly sampled 1,000,000 rows from the RepeatMasker output file and reduced the transcriptome size to run the pipeline in a reasonable time for the vignette.
+Similarly, we subset the RepeatMasker output file and reduced the transcriptome size to run the pipeline in a reasonable time for the vignette.
 First clone the [repository](https://github.com/FemeniasM/ExplorATE_data_test/inputs_lp) to your local directory and descompress all files.

 The `inputs_lp` folder contains the output files for `BLAST`, `TransDecoder`, `RepeatMasker`, and the *de novo* transcriptome.
-You can use these files directly (continuing with step #[2.2](#t2.2)) or generate them as shown below.
+You can use these files directly (continuing with step #[4.2](#t4.2)) or generate them as shown below.
 To generate the input files with the `nmo_in` mode of the ExplorATE shell script, users can modify the following code:
 ```{bash, eval=FALSE}
 bash path/to/ExplorATE_shell_script/ExplorATE nmo_in -p 12 -n <blastp binary path> \\
 -m <hmmerscan binary path> -r <RepeatMasker binary path> -d <TransDecoder directory path> \\